Zac-HD/escape-from-automanual-testing/README.md

 - Start testing your own code with Hypothesis
 - Join a group discussion - what to you plan to test?
 What 'killer feature' is missing?
-- Learn about the scary CS and implementation details that power Hypothesis (*not* needed for users, or even contributors - for interest only)

 ## Useful links